hyperoslo/openid-token-proxy/README.md

   config.client_id = 'xxx'
   config.client_secret = 'xxx'
   config.issuer = 'https://login.windows.net/common'
+  config.redirect_uri = 'https://example.com/auth/callback'
+  config.resource = 'https://graph.windows.net'

+  # Indicates which domain users will presumably be signing in with
   config.domain_hint = 'example.com'

+  # Whether to force authentication in case a session is already established
   config.prompt = 'login'
-  config.redirect_uri = 'https://example.com/auth/callback'
-  config.resource = 'https://graph.windows.net'

   # These endpoints may be omitted and will automatically be discovered by
   # contacting the given issuer